renovatebot/renovate/docs/usage/configuration-options.md

 ## deepExtract

-If configured to `true`, then dependency extraction will be done using the relevant package manager instead of JS-based parsing.
+If configured to `true`, then dependency extraction will be done using the relevant package manager instead of JavaScript-based parsing.

 This option applies only to the `gradle` manager.